Dort0g/FirstDort0g/README.md

-# FirstDort0g is the first pygame I work with
+# first time coding python on a mac, wasn't that difficult but it was the first step to be even better :)